 Stress can affect the physical status of a child.
 Divorce poses a higher health risk in children due to different issues such as changes in sleeping patterns or an eating disorder.
 The psychological well-being of the child can further deteriorate their physical health if they are depressed.

 Social withdrawal of kids is a common occurrence from a divorce.
 A child known to be confident and sociable may change and become more reserved and less assertive.
-Their confidence may be affected if they feel guilt for the spilt, causing low self-esteem.
+Their confidence may be affected if they feel guilt for the spill, causing low self-esteem.